 A Bit of History

 The park was established in 1971 at the request of public caving groups on Vancouver Island.
-They were concerned about the potential damage of the caves and the fragile crystal formations contained within.
+They were concerned about the potential damage to the caves and the fragile crystal formations contained within.

 Although you can explore a small portion of the caves at Horne Lake on your own, I highly recommend booking one of the five guided tour opportunities the park offers.
-You not only get to see more, but your guide will educate you along the way!
+You get to see more and your guide will educate you along the way!

 For an in-depth look at the tours available, check out our post exclusively on Horne Lake Caves.

-The park is accessed via the Horne Lake exit off of Hwy 19 or Hwy 19A.
+The park is accessed via the Horne Lake exit off Hwy 19 or Hwy 19A.
 Follow the signs for 12 km to find the caves.

-So, have I convinced you to explore the 10 natural wonders of Oceanside?
+So, have I convinced you to explore the ten natural wonders of Oceanside?
 Let us know in the comment section below.

 To save this article for future use, please use this image on Pinterest: